GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 36.
-The wicked deeds of the ill man
+Voice Text: The XXXVI psalme.
+The wicked dedes of the ill man

 General Note